tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-03-12-strategies-to-access-content-from-python-functions-that-write-to-disk.md

 The code above will raise a ``NameError`` stating that the ``TemporaryFilePath`` is not defined.
 Great, now we can start adding an implementation to make the tests pass.
-I will do this incrementally as it is a useful illustration of some of the aspects of test driven development (TDD).
+I will do this incrementally as it is a useful illustration of some of the aspects of TDD.

 ```python
 class TemporaryFilePath(object):